 I have been searching for information about Investing in Kenya and the best investment that I can make, and my search has led me to look on the internet and also get advice from my friends, I have also visited banks the hubs of investments, I have talked to an Investment broker and great business people, to find out the best investment opportunities in Kenya.

 I received many answers that enabled me to conclude, most ideas were the same; the only difference being who I was asking and where I was getting this information.
 Most of what I gathered might sound familiar to you; maybe you have invested in all the suggested opportunities, probably you know somebody who is in that business or have received the news and education about the said investment opportunities.

 It is the year 2020, but the same old investment opportunities are being given as advice to new investors who want to join the business world with new potential, some of them are:

 - NSE and the Government Securities: Most of those whom I asked recommended the stock market as a field I should consider, they told me, in summary, this is one of the most stable investments in the country.
 You have a variety of discounted options to look at.

 - Real Estate: The most lucrative business in developing countries, they told me, housing like food is a basic need, moral story; put your money where your mouth is.

 - Transport Industry: Investing in public transport is good business.
-I won’t talk much about this, I will lay low and not speak much on that even if it is in the analogue category.
+I won’t talk much about this, and I will lay low and not speak much on that even if it is in the analogue category.

-There are some kinds of investments that will never be passed by time; they have been in existence for such a long time and now the ways people invest in them are changing, with youth venturing in them and bringing new ideas with the help of technology.
+There are some kinds of investments that will never be passed by time; they have been in existence for such a long time, and now the ways people invest in them are changing, with youth venturing in them and bringing new ideas with the help of technology.